Sunday, 10 December 2017

 8. Despite the fact that unemployment is not the way forward, you have considered quitting your job without first securing other prospects.

-A job is one aspect of your life, so it should not consume your entire being.
+A job is one aspect of your life so, it should not consume your entire being.
 If you feel strongly that, even though you may enjoy the work, your job isn't for you, start making plans to go after what it is you'd rather be doing (career wise) and begin taking the relevant steps so you can move on!
-While it can be a scary time (especially as we approach Halloween - cue ghost sound effects....
-Okay, lame joke), it will most likely be one of the best times of your life, as you will undoubtedly learn a lot about yourself and will have opportunities to try new things, or maybe gain additional qualifications.
+While it can be daunting to start over, it can also be one of the best times of your life, as you will undoubtedly learn a lot about yourself and will have opportunities to try new things, or maybe gain additional qualifications.
 So, get planning!
 Go and pursue the better that you deserve!!
 You were born to live not merely exist, especially not to serve someone else providing a service you don't even enjoy.

 5 TIPS: HOW TO LIVE BROKE!!

-Sometimes, despite every effort to keep our heads above financial water, we can run into difficulties and go through stages where we have a lot less than we need to keep the roof over our head and ensure we're eating every day.
-Sadly, for too many, this can become an ongoing problem.
-If it's about low wages and your employer will not, or is not able to, give you a pay rise, keep looking for a job that pays better (without costing you more).
-If it's about expenses, revise your outgoings and cut, or cull anything you can minimise, or do without.
+Sometimes, despite every effort to keep our heads above financial water, we run into difficulties and go through stages where we have a lot less than we need to keep the roof over our head and ensure we're eating every day.
+Sadly, for too many, this is an ongoing problem.
+If it's about low wages and your employer will not, or is not able to, give you a pay rise, keep looking for a job that pays better (without costing you more to travel to, etc.).
+If it's about expenses, revise your outgoings and cut/cull anything you can minimise or do without.

-Whenever you can foresee a month where you will have less money, it's a good idea to try to make sure you will still have everything you need (NOT want) because, the situation will be made a whole lot worse if you're unable to cover your costs and fuel your body, real talk!
+Whenever you can foresee a month where you will have less money, it's a good idea to try to make sure you will still have everything you need (NOT want) because, the situation will be made a whole lot worse if you're unable to cover your costs and have food, real talk!

 1. Bills first, always! - This must be your number one priority!!
-Take a look at your expenditure and make sure, no matter what, you have your overheads covered.
+Take a look at your weekly/monthly expenditure list and make sure, no matter what, you have your overheads covered.
 Having a clear yet detailed spreadsheet can help to keep you on top of things.
+Revise the list regularly.

 CJai_Exp_CopyrightCharleyJai